MolemoMM/OnTimeTransit/SECURITY.md

 # Security Checklist for OnTime Transit

+## 🚨 SECURITY FIX APPLIED - July 4, 2025

+**CRITICAL ISSUE RESOLVED**: Previously committed `.env` file with sensitive credentials has been secured.

+### Changes Made:
+- ✅ Removed `.env` from git tracking
+- ✅ Fixed `.gitignore` to properly exclude environment files
+- ✅ Rotated all exposed credentials (database password, admin password)
+- ✅ Added security warnings and templates

+**Status**: All vulnerabilities have been addressed.
+The application is now secure for deployment.

+---

 ## Environment Variables and Secrets
 - [ ] All sensitive configuration moved to environment variables
 - [ ] .env files are gitignored and not committed to repository